eiie/.dotfiles/README.md

 - terraform-ls: lsp server for terraform file

-## Bash ##
+## Configuration ##

+### Classic ###

-The installation script make a symbolic link with absolute path in the home folder for the following files.
+The installation script make a symbolic link or with absolute path or copy the file in the home folder for the following files.

 - .bash_aliases
 > - .bashrc

-## Readline ##

-The configuration link is made here: `~/.config/readline/inputrc`.
-Readline need to be aware of this path so I define some environment variables.
+### XDG ###

+Software list :
+- dunst
+- readline
+- tmux

+The installation script make a symbolic link with absolute path or copy the file in XDG config folder : `~/.config/<config_dir>/<config_file>`.

+Environment variable are needed to configure the XDG folder.
 ```
 export XDG_CONFIG_HOME=~/.config
 export INPUTRC="$XDG_CONFIG_HOME"/readline/inputrc